Unboxed-Software/solana-course/content/transfer-fee.md

  - Initializing mint: Initialize the mint with the transfer fee configuration.

 *Important note*: Transferring tokens with a transfer fee requires using `transfer_checked` or `transfer_checked_with_fee` instead of transfer.
 Otherwise, the transfer will fail.

+TODO
+The `spl-token` package provides the `ExtensionType` enum which has all the extensions.
+We can specify multiple extensions at a time, but for this lab we will go with just the `TransferFeeConfig` extension.

 ## Collecting fees
 Depending on the use case, the fees can be credited to the mint authority or we can create a dedicated account for collecting fees which is called a fee vault.